Is CBD Oil Legal?

 The health benefits of CBD has become a hot topic in recent years.
-In fact, it’s now recognised as one of the main therapeutically active constituents in the marijuana plant.
+In fact, it’s now recognized as one of the main therapeutically active constituents in the marijuana plant.

 CBD (also known as hemp oil) offers a wide range of health benefits ranging from muscle relaxant to anticancer.
-For a more indepth review on its many benefits, visit our guide to CBD to learn more.
+For a more in-depth review of its many benefits, visit our guide to CBD to learn more.

 Despite its many health benefits, high level of safety, and lack of psychoactive effects, the legal status of CBD remains unclear.
 This is further complicated by differences in regulation on a state by state basis.